Ruilativity/disconnected-code/README.md

 Do LaMET-type for link_max>2, do moments for link_max<3.

 Output link pattern are named in different ways.
 For moment the numbers are {length}_{dir1}_{dir2}, for LaMET the numbers are {dir}_{length}.

+2019-11-25:

+Do first and second moments for all cases, do LaMET for link_max>2, save to different files.